boazbk/tcs/lec_10_efficient_alg.md

 where $\{ a_{i,j} \}_{i,j \in [n]}$ and $\{ b_i \}_{i\in [n]}$ are real (or rational) numbers.
 More compactly, we can write this as the equations $Ax = b$ where $A$ is an $n\times n$ matrix, and we think of $x,b$ are column vectors in $\R^n$.

-The standard [Gaussian elimination](https://en.wikipedia.org/wiki/Gaussian_elimination) algorithm can be used to solve such equations in polynomial time (i.e., determine if they have a solution, and if so, to find it).^[To analyze this fully we need to ensure that the bit complexity of the numbers involved does not grow too much, but fortunately we can indeed ensure this using Cramer's rule.
+The standard [Gaussian elimination](https://en.wikipedia.org/wiki/Gaussian_elimination) algorithm can be used to solve such equations in polynomial time (i.e., determine if they have a solution, and if so, to find it).^[To analyze this fully we need to ensure that the bit complexity of the numbers involved does not grow too much, but fortunately we can indeed ensure this using [Cramer's rule](https://en.wikipedia.org/wiki/Cramer%27s_rule).
 Also, as is usually the case when talking about real numbers, we  do not care much for the distinction  between solving equations exactly and solving them to arbitrarily good precision.]
 As we discussed above,  if we are willing to allow some loss in precision, we even have algorithms that  handle linear _inequalities_, also known as linear programming.
+In contrast, if we insist on _integer_ solutions, the task of solving for linear equalities or inequalities is known as [integer programming](https://en.wikipedia.org/wiki/Integer_programming), and the best known algorithms are exponential time in the worst case.

 ### Solving quadratic equations

-Suppose that the equations involve also _quadratic_ terms of the form $a_{i,j,k}x_jx_k$.
+Suppose that we want to solve not just _linear_ but also  equations involving  _quadratic_ terms of the form $a_{i,j,k}x_jx_k$.
 That is, suppose that we are given a set of quadratic polynomials $p_1,\ldots,p_m$ and consider the equations $\{ p_i(x) = 0 \}$.
 To avoid issues with bit representations, we will always assume that the equations contain the constraints $\{ x_i^2 - x_i = 0 \}_{i\in [n]}$.
 Since only $0$ and $1$ satisfy the equation  $a^2-a$, this assumption means that we  can restrict attention to  solutions  in $\{0,1\}^n$.